 Can I take my Maiden Name back if I’m still married?

-After I get married, can I Change My Name back to my Maiden Name if I change my mind?
+After I Am married, can I Change My Name if I change my mind about my Married Name?